barionleg/nmearouter/README.md

 # NMEA Router

 Written by Neal Arundale (deceased), this has been uploaded to GitHub so that others can use it.
+Routes AIS and other NMEA sentences between Serial, UDP, TCP, USB, Internet, Log Files, TTY Display Windows

+Overview NmeaRouter routes NMEA sentences from a Source (for example an AIS Receiver Serial Port) to a Destination (for example a Local Network Ethernet).
+A Source or a Destination is called a Connection.
+Connections can be External to the PC (for example a Serial/USB or Network) or Internal (for example a File or a Display Window).
+A Source is linked to a Destination by a Route (for example the data from an AIS Receiver being routed to an AIS Chart Display).
+The program has been developed with AIS data in mind, AIS data is encapsulated within one type of NMEA sentence.
+There are hundreds of different NMEA sentences of which AIS and GPS data are but two, so the Router should handle any data conforming to NMEA standards.

 # Registration